matt-fonto/concepts/dev_tools.md

   - it's like creating your own Chrome extension

 - To clean cache: with the DevTools open, select reload, then there will be an option to clean the cache

+## 3. Debugging

+- Source panel
+- We can debug by line, or by `Event Listener Breakpoints`
+  - Therefore, we can stop the code on events such as:
+    - DOM Mutation
+    - Keyboard events
+    - Mouse events
+      and many others